Skip to main content

 (GStreamer calls YUYV YUY2.)
 Rebuild + redeploy.

 4. If you change the resolution, rescale the Center zone.
 The ROI polygon in analytics_config.txt is in pixel coordinates of the configured frame.
 The defaults (400;180;880;180;880;540;400;540) are for 1280×720; at 640×480 the rectangle ends up mostly off-screen.
-Edit those four corner points in app/overlay/etc/nvidia-deepstream/analytics_config.txt to whatever you want, then rebuild + redeploy.
+Edit those four corner points in vision-config/overlay/etc/nvidia-deepstream/analytics_config.txt to whatever you want, then rebuild + redeploy.
 A simple starting point is a centered rectangle covering roughly the middle 50% of the frame.

 5. Other camera sources.
 This reference uses v4l2src for USB UVC cameras.
 For a Jetson CSI camera, swap v4l2src for nvarguscamerasrc and adjust the caps (CSI cameras typically expose video/x-raw(memory:NVMM),format=NV12 directly, so the jpegdec and first videoconvert aren't needed).
 For an RTSP / IP camera, use rtspsrc location=rtsp://… ! rtph264depay ! h264parse ! nvv4l2decoder.
 Everything downstream of nvstreammux is the same regardless of source.